ajosedev/knowledge/notes/20230530122751-good-strategy-bad-strategy.md

 *These are actually notes from another author's notes.*

 Strategy is designing a way to deal with a challenge.
 It consists of three parts:
 1. A diagnosis - what is the challenge?
 Define it.
+Ideally, try to keep it simple.
+Often uses a metaphor, analogy, or existing accepted framework
-2. A guiding policy - the overall approach to overcome obstacles in your diagnosis.
+2. A guiding policy (guiding principle) - the overall approach to overcome obstacles in your diagnosis.
 This directs and constrains actions.
+Think of it as guardrails.
 3. A set of coherent actions - how are you going to carry out the guiding policy?
+These need to be coherent.

 Good strategy is:
 - simple and obvious